Stevens Institute of Technology

 You should by now be familiar with The Honor System at the Stevens Institute of Technology.
 It is your responsibility to uphold the ideals set forth in the Honor System Constitution.
 Specific student responsibilities include:

-If you ever have questions about how to interpret this honor system in relation to your work in my class, please get in touch with me.
+If you ever have questions about how to interpret the Honor System in relation to your work in this class, please get in touch with me.

 Students with disabilities: